Comfort foods are staples for anyone wanting a hearty meal and a little taste of home. Try one of these top-rated comforting classics tonight.

 and bacon drippings are used to flavor this dish.

 It doesn't get much more Southern than a plate of Fried Green Tomatoes.
-Great on sandwiches, in salads, or plain, Fried Green
+Great on sandwiches, in salads, or plain, this is

 This dish mixes flavor-packed shrimp, bacon, mushrooms, green onion, and garlic with creamy cheese grits.
 It’s perfect for

 brunch or for dinner.
-The recipe came from Bill Smith, executive chef at Crook's Corner, the landmark Southern restaurant in Chapel Hill, North Carolina.
+The original recipe for this hearty shrimp and grits dish is from Bill Smith, executive chef at Crook's Corner, the landmark Southern restaurant in Chapel Hill, North Carolina.

 on low heat for a long time.
 High heat yields a less tender product.

-Freshly-grated Parmesan adds the cheesy flavor to this Classic Chicken Tetrazzini.
-This recipe is great for making ahead and
+Freshly-grated Parmesan adds the cheesy flavor to this casserole.
+This recipe is great for making ahead and freezing.

 cheese, and sliced green onions.
 Try with an easy shrimp-and-pesto baguette.